LevelFourAB/windshift-go/README.md

 ## Defining a consumer

-Consumers in Windshift are used to subscribe to events.
-Consumers can can be ephemeral or durable.
+Consumers in Windshift are used to subscribe to events in streams.
+Consumers can be ephemeral or durable.
 Ephemeral consumers are automatically removed after they have been inactive for a certain amount of time.

 To create a durable consumer give it a name: